voschezang/coding-handbook/metaphysics/being-becoming.md

 **Spatial view**

 In practice, we think of the present as all of space at a fixed moment in time.
 Adding the dimension of time, we can expand reality is by the past and the future.
 A spatial view considers the present to be a *moment* in time.
+Space may be thought of as continuous or discrete.

-**Temporal view**
+**Spatio-temporal view**

 The spatial view assumes that time is separate from space.
 Lifting this assumption allows us to consider time and space as arbitrary dimensions.
 Consequently, the present can be defined as an *area* within the dimensions of space and time.